How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Tips for Preventing Stripped Screw Heads

-Prevention is super important!
-To keep screw heads from stripping, always use the right size and type of screwdriver from the start.
+Prevention is key to avoiding stripped screw heads.
+Always use the correct size and type of screwdriver from the start.

 Common Mistakes When Attempting to Remove Stuck Screws

-These expert tips should equip you with the knowledge needed will help you face even the toughest screws.
-With a bit of patience, the right tools, and these techniques, no stuck screw should hold you back!
+These expert tips should equip you to handle even the toughest screws.
+With patience, appropriate tools, and these techniques, no stuck screw should stand in your way!

 Conclusion